 American Indigenous Students are represented in ASMSU by the North American Indigenous Student Organization (NAISO).
 NAISO, in conjunction with the Office of Racial Ethnic Student Affairs (ORESA), plans and coordinates cultural, social, and student leadership programs and promotes campus-wide awareness of current issues that impact American Indian students.
 Some of these programs include: a social support system for students and works with the extended MSU Native American community which includes: Eagle, Aanii Freshman Program, Native American Institute, American Indian Studies, Wordcraft Circle and the Lansing area Native American community.
+The Annual Pow Wow is open to the public and attracts participants from several states.
+NAISO offices are located in the Culture Room, G-33 North Hubbard Hall, and in the Multicultural Center, MSU Union, 432-7153.

-The Annual Pow Wow is Asian Pacific American Students are represented in ASMSU by the Asian Pacific American Student Organization (APA) in conjunction with the Office of Racial Ethnic Student Affairs (ORESA), plans and coordinates cultural, social, and student leadership programs and promotes campus-wide awareness of current issues that impact Asian Pacific American students.
+Asian Pacific American Students are represented in ASMSU by the Asian Pacific American Student Organization (APA) in conjunction with the Office of Racial Ethnic Student Affairs (ORESA), plans and coordinates cultural, social, and student leadership programs and promotes campus-wide awareness of current issues that impact Asian Pacific American students.
 Some of these programs include: APA Student Leadership Retreat, APASO Fall conference, Lunar New Year celebrations, Cultural Vogue, APA Heritage Month activities, the APA Council.
 The APA offices are located in the Asian American Heritage Room in Holden Hall G-13, and in the Multicultural Center, MSU Union, 432-7153.

-Black Students in conjunction with the Office of Racial Ethnic Student Affairs (ORESA), plans and coordinates cultural, social, and student leadership programs and promotes campus-wide awareness of current issues that impact Black Students.
-Some of these programs include: the Black Student Welcome Reception, Co-Sponsor of the Annual Black Student Retention Conference, the Black Power Rally, the Jazz Dinner, the African American Celebratory, and coordination of Black History Month events.
+Black Students in conjunction with the Office of Racial Ethnic Student Affairs (ORESA), plans and coordinates cultural, social, and student leadership programs and promotes campus-wide awareness of current issues that impact Black Students, Some of these programs include: the Black Student Welcome Reception, Co-Sponsor of the Annual Black Student Retention Conference, the Black Power Rally, the Jazz Dinner, the African American Celebratory, and coordination of Black History Month events.
 The BSA office is located in the Multicultural Center, MSU Union, 432-7153.